 On the edge of the forest, in a fold in the hill, high above the River Wye and at the foot of an ancient castle: there you will find Cinderhill Farm.

-Cinderhill Farm is a new project and a work in progress, started in the autumn of 2011.
-Ecologically sympathetic self-sufficiency is our goal, with much delight in all that the land and animals have to offer in the process.
+Cinderhill Farm became home in the autumn of 2011.
+Ecologically sympathetic sufficiency is our goal, with much delight in all that the land and animals have to offer in the process.
 We are working to carve spaces for others to visit to share the many pleasures the farm has to offer.

 At Cinderhill Farm the animals have green grass under their feet and the open sky above them, with cosy shelters to rest in and fresh, running water to drink.
 There’s space for them to run and jump and play, and they have learned to trust people, to enjoy having their tummies tickled and heads stroked.
 Buzzards fly overhead and deer (black and red fallow deer) visit the ponds, springs and stream most nights.
 The fields are rich with meadow grasses and wild flowers.
 History pops up daily in the soil in the form of iron smelt.
 There are views across the valley to Wales, and mile upon mile of forest stretching as far as the eye can see.
 And a little house, which we call home.

 Cinderhill Farm is home to Neil and Deborah Flint.
-The Cinderhill herd of British Saddleback Pigs, our little flocks of very friendly Black Welsh Mountain Sheep, Aylesbury ducks, Light Sussex hens, plus the Springer Spaniels – Moses and Levi, and an assortment of cats (Miss Muffet, Salome, and Stratton) who live in either the barn or the house, call the farm home too, and in doing so make the farm a real farm.
+The Cinderhill herd of British Saddleback Pigs, our little flocks of very friendly Black Welsh Mountain Sheep, Aylesbury ducks, Light Sussex hens, plus the Springer Spaniels – Moses and Levi, and an assortment of cats (Dean, Salome, and Stratton) who live in either the barn or the house, call the farm home too, and in doing so make the farm a real farm.